Theodemocracy: Political ideal

-On the day of the council's organization, John Taylor, Willard Richards, William W. Phelps, and Parley P. Pratt were appointed a committee to "draft a constitution which should be perfect, and embrace those principles which the constitution of the United States lacked."
-Smith and other council members criticized the US Constitution for not protecting liberty with enough vigor.
-After the council's committee reported its draft of the constitution, Smith instructed the council to "let the constitution alone."
+On the day of the council's organization, John Taylor, Willard Richards, William W. Phelps, and Parley P. Pratt were appointed to a committee to "draft a constitution which should be perfect, and embrace those principles which the constitution of the United States lacked."
+Smith and other council members criticized the US Constitution for not protecting liberty with enough vigour.
+After the council's committee reported its constitution draft, Smith instructed the board to "let the constitution alone."
 He then dictated a revelation: "Verily thus saith the Lord, ye are my constitution, and I am your God, and ye are my spokesmen.
-From henceforth do as I shall command you.
+From henceforth, do as I shall command you.
 Saith the Lord."

-Although theodemocracy was envisioned to be a unifying force, which would minimize faction, it should not be viewed as a repudiation of the individualistic principles underlying American iberalism.
+Although theodemocracy was envisioned as a unifying force that would minimize faction, it should not be viewed as a repudiation of the individualistic principles underlying American liberalism.
 According to James T. McHugh, church theology was "comfortable... with [the] human-centric vision of both the Protestant Reformation and the liberal Enlightenment...."
 Smith's political ideal still held sacred church beliefs in the immutability of individual moral agency, which required, most importantly, religious freedom and other basic liberties for all people.

 Therefore, such a government was never meant to be imposed on the unwilling or to be monoreligious.
 Instead, Smith believed that theodemocracy would be freely chosen by all, whether or not they were Latter Day Saints.
 That would be especially true when secular governments had dissolved and given way to universal anarchy and violence in the days preceding the Millennium.
-In fact, Smith and his successors believed that in the religiously-pluralistic society that would continue even after Christ's return, theodemocracy demanded the representation of non-members by non-members.
+Smith and his successors believed that in the religiously-pluralistic society that would continue even after Christ's return, theodemocracy demanded the representation of non-members by non-members.

 Theodemocracy is a separate concept from the ideal Latter Day Saint community of Zion, which was not itself a political system but rather an association of the righteous.
 Theodemocracy, in turn, was not a religious organization but a governmental system that would potentially include people of many religious denominations and be institutionally separate from the Church of Jesus Christ of Latter-day Saints.
 Even in a government led by God, Smith seemed to support separation of function between church and state.
 Civil and ecclesiastical governments were meant to retain their individual and divided spheres of power in a theodemocratic system, but leaders of the Church would have important and even dominant secular roles within the political superstructure.